 Best Things to do in Jasper in the Winter

-It’s best to stop here when you’re driving from Banff to Jasper or vice versa as it’s along the beautiful Icefields Parkway.
+It’s best to stop here while driving from Banff to Jasper or vice versa, as it’s along the beautiful Icefields Parkway.

 Maligne Canyon is another one of the things to do in Jasper that will keep you occupied and fulfilled, especially in Jasper in the winter.
 Carved slowly out of limestone over the years by the rushing waters within, the deep canyon walls reach nearly 200 feet in places, making it one of the most dramatic sights in Jasper National Park.

 Make sure to check out Lower Athabasca Falls too, which many people miss.
-There are ample hiking trails to get you to viewing areas which will allow you to ogle the river and falls in all their glory.
+There are ample hiking trails to get you to viewing areas, allowing you to ogle the river and falls in all its glory.
 Don’t try to get closer to take a good picture, as many people do.
-A fall could result in serious injury or worse.
+A fall could result in severe injury or worse.

 Drive Maligne Road

-One of my favorite things to do in Jasper in the winter is drive Maligne Lake Road.
-It’s one of the most beautiful drives in the park and will have you saying wow att every turn.
-Along this road are plenty of stop-offs including Medicine Lake and of course Maligne Lake.
+Driving Maligne Lake Road is one of my favorite things to do in Jasper in the winter.
+It’s one of the most beautiful drives in the Canadian Rockies and will have you saying wow at every turn.
+Along this road are plenty of stop-offs, including Medicine Lake and, of course, Maligne Lake.

-The area around the road is also home to plenty of wildlife and your chances of spotting a moose or bighorn sheep are pretty great.
+The area around the road is also home to plenty of wildlife, and your chances of spotting a moose or bighorn sheep are pretty great, especially in the winter when there aren’t as many cars on the road disturbing the wildlife.
 We saw four moose in just one hour on the road!

 Check Out Maligne Lake

-Maligne Lake is a glacial lake that is just a 45-minute drive from the town of Jasper.
-It is one of the most serene lakes in all of the Canadian Rockies and prized for astounding natural splendor.
-It’s well worth a visit for anyone visiting the Canadian Rockies, and is a must stop if you’re in Jasper for a few days.
+Maligne Lake is a glacial lake just a 45-minute drive from the town of Jasper.
+It is one of the most serene lakes in all of the Canadian Rockies and is prized for its astounding natural splendor.
+It’s well worth a visit for anyone visiting the Canadian Rockies and is a must-stop if you’re in Jasper for a few days.

-In the summer you can canoe, paddleboard, kayak, or even take a motorboat out on it, but in the winter it’s a winter wonderland to behold.
-When the lake is completely frozen through you can snowshoe on it!
+In the summer, you can canoe, paddleboard, kayak, or even take a motorboat out on it, but in the winter, it’s a winter wonderland to behold.
+When the lake is completely frozen through, you can even snowshoe on it!

 Ski at Marmot Basin